kenokaicer/kanpachian/Readme.md

 - Complete Daos

 - Fix BD for SeatsByEvent
-- Start with EventDao, then EventsByDate (see how SeatsByEvent are made here)
+- Start with EventDao, then EventByDate (see how SeatsByEvent are made here)
-- EventDao needs to return with EventsByDate, not doing it right now
+- EventDao needs to return with EventByDate, not doing it right now

 - SeatsByEvent has new atribute private $eventByDate; // Class EventByDate fix everyting that implies that